MicrosoftDocs/cpp-docs/docs/standard-library/utility-functions.md

 ### Remarks

 For complex types, `exchange` avoids copying the old value when a move constructor is available, avoids copying the new value if it’s a temporary object or is moved, and accepts any type as the new value, using any available converting assignment operator.
-The exchange function is different from [std::swap](../standard-library/algorithm-functions.md#swap) in that the left argument is not moved or copied to the right argument.
+The exchange function is different from [std::swap](../standard-library/algorithm-functions.md#swap) in that the left argument isn't moved or copied to the right argument.

 ### Example